 After the initial layer of tissue is removed, patients step back out into the waiting room (with the surgical site bandaged so that they aren't, you know, sitting around with a gaping, bloody wound), while the doctor analyzes the sample under a microscope.
 Depending on how complicated the skin cancer happens to be, patients may wait for upwards of an hour as the doctor reviews the case.

 If the surgeon determines the margins surrounding the cancer are clear (in other words, they got all of it out), the surgery is over.
 Piece of cake.
 But, more often than not, the margins aren’t clear, and the doctor will slice out more thin layers of tissue to analyze — and repeat the process until the results come back clear.

 Liz, for instance, was done after two rounds, but Joel required four excisions.
-“The spot of my forehead was so small that I kept wondering why they were having to go back in again and again.
-But apparently there was a lot of cancerous tissue underneath,” he says.
+“The spot on my forehead was so small that I kept wondering why they were having to go back in again and again.
+But apparently, there was a lot of cancerous tissue underneath,” he says.
 “I was literally in the doctor’s office all day.”

 Recovery After Mohs Surgery